 Christian Van Gorder, Baylor University

-Approximately 500,000 Christians remain in Iraq, although the true number is difficult to estimate due to recent ISIS attacks and the ongoing flight of Christians.
-In 2013, approximately two-thirds of the Christians were Chaldeans, about one-fifth were Assyrians (Church of the East), and the remainder were Syriacs (Eastern Orthodox), Armenians (Roman Catholic and Eastern Orthodox), Anglicans, and other Protestants.
+Although nearly 1.5 million Christians lived in Iraq prior to the 2003 U.S. invasion, fewer than 250,000 Christians now remain in the country.
+The true number is difficult to estimate due to recent ISIS attacks and the ongoing flight of Christians.
+In 2021, approximately two-thirds of the Christians were Chaldeans, about one-fifth were Assyrians (Church of the East), and the remainder were Syriacs (Eastern Orthodox), Armenians (Roman Catholic and Eastern Orthodox), Anglicans, and other Protestants.
 Evangelical Christians may number near 5,000.
 Before ISIS took control of a large swath of northern Iraq, many Christians lived in the city of Mosul.

 History of the Iraqi Christian Community